Opencontour/Opencontour_mousum/docs/projectsetup.md

 ## Setting up a Project for New User

-1. Click **New Project** button in the upper right corner.
+1. Click the **New Project** button in the upper right corner.
 A new window will appear.

     ![Image](/image/New proejct Details.jpg)
 &nbsp;

 2. Enter the Project Name and Description of the project.

 3. Click **Next**.
-A Settings window with configuration option will appear.
+A Settings window with configuration options will appear.

     ![Image](/image/Setting page.jpg)